The formal theory of relative monads: Introduction

 \subsection{Acknowledgements}

-The authors thank John Bourke, Gabriele Lobbia, and Tarmo Uustalu for discussions about relative monads and skew-multicategories; and Christian Williams for introducing the authors to string diagrams for double categories, which simplify many of the proofs.
+The authors thank John Bourke, Gabriele Lobbia, and Tarmo Uustalu for discussions about relative monads and skew-multicategories; Christian Williams for introducing the authors to string diagrams for double categories, which simplify many of the proofs; Paul Blain Levy and Morgan Rogers for pointing out an oversight in the definition of associative-normal left-skew-multicategory; and Dot Twocubes for pointing out an oversight in the definition of unitality therefor.
 The paper has benefitted from comments by Marcelo Fiore, Richard Garner, and Martin Hyland on an earlier development of the theory~\cite{arkor2022monadic}.
-The second author was supported by Icelandic Research Fund grant \textnumero{}\,228684-052.
+The authors are also deeply grateful to the anonymous reviewer for their careful reading of the paper.
+The second author was supported by Icelandic Research Fund grant \textnumero\,228684-052.